pdjr-signalk-plugins/range-monitor/README.md

 ![Configuration panel](readme/config.png)

-The plugin configuration consists of a, possibly empty, list of rules each of which specifies a Signal K path value which should be monitored, upper and lower limits against which notifications should be raised and the attributes of such notifications.
+The plugin configuration consists of a list of rules, each of which specifies a Signal K path which should be monitored, upper and lower limits against which notifications should be raised and the attributes of such notifications.
 On first use the list of monitored paths will be empty.

 New rules can be added by clicking the __[+]__ button and any existing,